powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 IIDM networks can be serialized in XML files.
 The IIDM exporter generates files with a `*.xiidm` extension.

-The IIDM exporter has three exporting modes:

-   - **First mode**: Exports the network and its extensions in a unique file.

-   - **Second mode**: Exports the network in a file and the extensions in another file.

-   - **Third mode**: Exports the network in a file and each extension type in a separate file.

 # Example
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>